MoralAlberto/moralalberto.github.com/_posts/2016-01-10-model-view-controller.md

 The picture illustrates that the View and the Controller are the same, are tightly coupled (as I mentioned before)

 <br/>
-In fact who many of you have used this code before?
+In fact, who many of you have used this code before?

 {% gist MoralAlberto/2941884da168524023ef %}